Kondo breakdown transitions and phase-separation tendencies in valence-fluctuating heavy-fermion materials: Model and general considerations

 in standard notation, with $n_{f,i\sigma}= f^\dagger_{i\sigma} f_{i\sigma}$ and $\textbf{S}_i = (1/2)\sum_{\sigma\sigma'} f^\dagger_{i\sigma} \boldsymbol{\tau}_{\sigma\sigma'} f_{i\sigma'}$, where $\boldsymbol{\tau} = \left(\tau_x, \tau_y, \tau_z\right)$ is a vector of Pauli matrices, and $\sigma=\uparrow,\downarrow$.
 For simplicity, the hybridization $V$ is assumed to be local, and both the $c$-electron hopping $t$ and the $f$-electron exchange $J$ are restricted to nearest-neighbor terms.
 Here, we will primarily be interested in the limit of infinite on-site repulsion $U$, restricting the $f$ valence $n_f$ to fluctuate between $0$ and $1$.
 This is relevant, e.g., for Ce (Yb) compounds where local moments correspond to a $4f^1$ ($4f^{13}$) configuration, respectively, the latter requiring a particle-hole transformation.
 In what follows we will specify band fillings according to $n_c = (1/N_s) \sum_{i\sigma} \langle c_{i\sigma}^\dagger c_{i\sigma}\rangle$, where $N_s$ is the number of lattice sites, such that a full conduction band corresponds to $n_c=2$ (and similarly for the $f$ band).
 We are mainly interested in the case $n_c\neq1$.

-The Heisenberg coupling $J$ between the local moments in Eq.~\eqref{eq:h} can arise either from direct exchange or from indirect Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction.
+The Heisenberg coupling $J$ between the local moments in Eq.~\eqref{eq:h} can arise either from direct exchange or indirect Ruderman-Kittel-Kasuya-Yosida (RKKY) interactions.
 It competes with Kondo screening \cite{doniach77} and can drive the local-moment system into a magnetically ordered or a spin-liquid state.
-While the low-$T$ state of the local moments depends on microscopic details, such as the lattice structure and the precise form of the Heisenberg coupling, we are interested here in the situation where the $J$ term alone generates a quantum spin liquid (due to strong geometric frustration and/or strong quantum fluctuations of the local moments).
-Due to the absence of symmetry-breaking order, this then enables a clear-cut definition of Kondo breakdown and quite generically yields a transition between a heavy Fermi liquid (FL) phase at small $J$ and a metallic spin liquid phase, dubbed fractionalized Fermi liquid (FL$^\ast$), at large $J$ \cite{senthil03,senthil04}.
-The two phases can generically be distinguished by the volume of their Fermi surface \cite{senthil03,afkbnote}.
+While the low-temperature state of the local moments depends on microscopic details, such as the lattice structure and the precise form of the Heisenberg coupling, we shall focus on cases where the $J$ term alone generates a quantum spin liquid (microscopically arising from some form of frustration).
+This enables a clear-cut definition of Kondo breakdown due to the absence of symmetry-breaking order: Upon increasing $J$, the heavy Fermi liquid (FL) phase of the model \eqref{eq:h} transitions into a metallic spin-liquid, dubbed fractionalized Fermi liquid (FL$^\ast$) \cite{senthil03,senthil04}, and these two phases can be sharply distinguished by the volume of their Fermi surfaces \cite{senthil03}.
 As noted in the introduction, our goal is to study the fate of this FL$^\ast$--FL transition in the presence of strong valence fluctuations.
+In contrast, the onset of symmetry-breaking order causes Kondo and non-Kondo states to have the same Fermi volume, such that they can be adiabatically connected or separated by a Lifshitz-type transition \cite{senthil03,afkbnote}.

 The density-density term in Eq.~\eqref{eq:h} has been added with an exchange mechanism in mind.
 If the $J$ interaction is instead dominantly of RKKY origin, then it will have long-range contributions and will moreover depend on the conduction-electron density.
 We will comment on these aspects towards the end of the paper.